Types of Cargo

 Ro/Ro at Baltimore

-- Ro/Ro, self-propelled on and off a ship, is expensive to move, accommodate and requires special care.
-Our highly skilled labor force ensures that our Ro/Ro is handled more carefully here than at any other port.
+- Ro/Ro, self-propelled on and off a ship, is expensive to move and accommodate because it requires special care.
+The highly skilled labor force at the port ensures that Ro/Ro cargo is handled more carefully than at any other port.

 - Baltimore's proximity to the Midwest's major farm and construction equipment manufacturers has helped it become the leading U.S. port for combines, tractors, hay balers and in importing excavators and backhoes.

-the East Coast hub for the largest Ro/Ro carrier in the world.
+- Baltimore serves as the East Coast hub for the largest Ro/Ro carrier in the world, which reaffirms the port's position as top U.S. Ro/Ro port.

 We are the Best in the Business